William Muir

-Sir William Muir KCSI (27 April 1819 – 11 July 1905) was a Scottish Orientalist, and colonial administrator, Principal of the University of Edinburgh and Lieutenant Governor of the North-West Provinces of British India.
+Sir William Muir KCSI (27 April 1819 – 11 July 1905) was a Scottish Orientalist, and colonial administrator, Principal of the University of Edinburgh and Lieutenant Governor of the North-Western Provinces of British India.

 Life

-He was born at Glasgow the son of William Muir (1783–1820),a merchant, and Helen Macfie (1784–1866).
+He was born at Glasgow the son of William Muir (1783–1820), a merchant, and Helen Macfie (1784–1866).
 His older brother was John Muir, the Indologist and Sanskrit scholar.
 He was educated at Kilmarnock Academy, the universities of Glasgow and Edinburgh, and Haileybury College.
 In 1837 he entered the Bengal civil service.
 Muir served as secretary to the governor of the North-West Provinces, and as a member of the Agra revenue board, and during the Mutiny he was in charge of the intelligence department there.
 In 1865 he was made foreign secretary to the Indian Government.
 In 1867 Muir was knighted (K.C.S.I.), and in 1868 he became lieutenant-governor of the North Western Provinces.